 Choose Bold Curtains

 You may not have much square footage to work with, but a few sculptural pieces and a mix of patterns will infuse all the personality you need.
-These palm leaf curtains frame the bed in, creating symmetry, and make the room feel way more fun.
+These palm leaf curtains frame the bed in, creating symmetry and making the room feel way more fun.
+And that exposed brick?
+Perfection.

 Embrace the Cozy

-Standing up is not an option in this vertically challenged loft bedroom, but it seems like the perfect place to doze off.
+Standing up is not an option in this vertically challenged loft bedroom.
+However, it seems like the perfect place to doze off.
 Add lots of pillows and throw blankets to up the cozy vibes.

 Forgo the Gallery Wall